Click here to apply

-- To increase provision of diversionary activities and facilities that target young people to reduce crime and anti social behaviour.
+- To increase provision of diversionary activities and facilities that target young people to reduce crime and anti-social behaviour.

-Grants will normally range from £500 to £2500 and may be less than the figure applied for.
+How much is available: Grants will normally range from £500 to £2500 and may be less than the figure applied for.
 In exceptional circumstances, grants of higher value may be considered.

-Knowsley, Liverpool, Sefton, St. Helens and Wirral
+Which areas are covered: Knowsley, Liverpool, Sefton, St. Helens and Wirral

-Groups should have been constituted for at least 12 months before seeking funding.
+Any special criteria: Groups should have been constituted for at least 12 months before seeking funding.
 The panel is unlikely to fund salaries and staff costs.
 Priority will be given to projects that focus on the advancement of education and increasing the provision of diversionary activities and facilities for young people.
 In exceptional circumstances, consideration will be given to other types of funding.
 NB The panel is unlikely to fund CCTV systems, security measures or similar pieces of equipment.

-In addition to the completed application applicants should provide a letter of support for the project, ideally from a PCSO (Police Community Support Officer), traffic community support officer or similar referee.
+In addition to the completed application, applicants should provide a letter of support for the project, ideally from a PCSO (Police Community Support Officer), traffic community support officer or similar referee.

 NB: The donor has discretion to also commission applications.